BorjaHerce/BorjaHerce/README.md

 ## Publications:

 Herce, Borja.
-Forthcoming.
+2022.
+Possessive inflection in Chichimec inalienable nouns: The morphological organization of a closed irregular class.
+Studies in Language.

+Herce, Borja.
+2021.
+Stress and stem allomorphy in the Romance perfectum: emergence, typology, and motivations of a symbiotic relation.
+Linguistics.

+Herce, Borja.
+2021.
 Stem alternations in Kiranti and their implications for the morphology-phonology interface.
-Journal of Linguistics 57
+Journal of Linguistics 57, 2: 321-363

 Herce, Borja.
 2020.
 Alignment of forms in Spanish verbal inflection: the gang poner, tener, venir, salir, valer as a window into the nature of paradigmatic analogy and predictability.
 Morphology 30: 91-115